Trail Access Grant Post Project Report

 As we near the end of the year, let's review the impact of our Trail Access Grant program.
 RealTruck's T.A.G.
 (Trail Access Grant) program, designed to renew, revitalize, and protect the United States' O.H.V. trails, has been instrumental in supporting our favorite non-profits in the sector.
 The program's donations have enabled these organizations to undertake significant projects, furthering their brave and commendable efforts.

 For a comprehensive view of the program's impact, explore the post-project report with California-based non-profit RestoreTrails.org, also known as the Post Wildfire O.H.V.
 Recovery Alliance.
-This update covers the successes of a diverse range of recipients, including Warfighter Made, the Idaho Trails Association, the Kentucky Interscholastic Cycling League, and the Off-Road Business Association.
+This update covers the successes of a diverse range of recipients, including Warfighter Made, the Idaho Trails Association, the Kentucky Interscholastic Cycling League, the Off-Road Business Association, Norwalk River Valley Trail, Erie Trails, and Cranberry Township.
 Stay tuned to learn about the extraordinary work on the ground and behind the scenes.

 Warfighter Made